Vihaan8/SQL_Major_Assignment/README.md

 **Brief Explanation:**

-This query demonstrates advanced data transformation by creating four different classification schemes from raw match data.
-It joins the matches table with teams (twice - once for home, once for away), scores, and leagues.
-The CASE WHEN statements create categorical variables: match_result (winner), competitiveness (margin), scoring_category (total goals), and match_narrative (comeback/dominance patterns using half-time scores).
-This showcases how to derive meaningful insights from numerical data through conditional logic.
+This query demonstrates how to transform raw data into meaningful categories using CASE WHEN statements.
+We join the matches table to teams twice - once for the home team and once for the away team - which is a common pattern when dealing with relationships where the same entity (teams) plays different roles in a match.
+The first CASE statement translates the stored winner value into human-readable text, while the second categorizes matches by total goals scored.
+This kind of classification is useful for sports analysis, helping identify nail-biters versus blowouts, or offensive showcases versus defensive battles.

 ---